claudiofsr/find-identical-files/README.md

 # New project name

-This project has been renamed to: find-identical-files.
+This project has been renamed to: `find-identical-files`.

 old project name: find_duplicate_files